Thundermaker300/Scp914Effects/README.md

 | effect_chance         | Dictionary<Scp914Knob, int>             | 100% for all 5 modes                                                                      | Determines the chance per player that effects can happen on the specified mode.                                                                                                           |

-## TeleportEffects - Valid Strings
+## Valid effects
 Note: Values in <> are parameters, and should be changed in the configs.
 - `ahp:<amount>` - Gives the player the specified amount of AHP (gradually decays over time).
 This effect will not function for SCP-096.
 - `damage:<amount>` - Deals the specified amount of damage to the player.
 - `dropitems:<amount/*>` - Drops the specified amount of items (or `*` to drop all items).
 If the player is teleported, the items will be dropped at their new location.
-- `effect:EffectType:duration` - Gives the player the specified effect for the given duration of time.
-Valid effects listed below.
+- `effect:EffectType:duration` - Gives the player the specified effect for the given duration of time (eg Amnesia).
 - `god:duration` - Gives the player god mode (inability to die) for the specified duration of time.
 - `heal:<amount>` - Opposite of `damage`; heals the player the specified amount of health.
 - `kill` - Kills the player.